KALEIDEUM IS OFFERING FALL 2020 LEARNING & ENRICHMENT

 Open for Registration!

-In light of the COVID-19 situation, all Camp Kaleideum 2020 camps will be held at Kaleideum North, 400 W Hanes Mill Road.
+All Winter Camp Kaleideum Days will be held at Kaleideum North, 400 W Hanes Mill Road.

 Frequently Asked Questions

 Will my child need to wear a mask?

 - Campers are required to wear a mask indoors.
 They are not required to wear a mask outdoors.